-Students may not use their personal phones to call for a parent/guardian pick-up during instructional time for any reason other than a school emergency.
-If a student needs to go home because of an illness during instructional time, he/she must go to the main office and parents will be contacted using the school phone.
-Parents who need to contact their child during the day must call the main office.
+Students may not call or text on their personal phones for a parent/guardian to pick them up during the instructional day for any reason other than a school emergency.
+Students who do not follow this rule may have their phones confiscated.
+Only a parent/guardian may collect any item confiscated from a student.
+Parents/guardians who need to contact their child during the day must contact the Main Office.